astronomer/docs/learn/operator-extra-link-tutorial.md

 This script accomplishes the following:

 - Defines an operator extra link called `HTTPDocsLink` which will create an extra link button with the name `HTTP docs`.
 Customize this string to change the name on the button displayed in the UI.
 - Adds the `SimpleHttpOperator` to the list of operators this extra link will be applied to.
-You can add as many operators as you'd like, inlcuding custom operators.
+You can add as many operators as you'd like, including custom operators.
 - Defines the `get_link()` method which determines the website the operator extra link will link to.
 You can change this function to any Python function that returns a valid link.
 See [Step 9](#step-9-add-a-dynamic-extra-link-to-your-custom-operator) for instructions on how to make this link dynamically change between task instances.
 - Creates an instance of the `AirflowPlugin` class which will be automatically picked up by Airflow to install the plugin named `extra_link_plugin` in your Airflow instance.
 - Adds the `HTTPDocsLink` plugin to the `extra_link_plugin`.
 You can add several operator extra links to the same Airflow plugin.